sampotter/butterfly/README.md

 ## The hierarchical matrix types

 This library includes a set of types for modeling recursively composed hierarchical matrices.
 These types support runtime polymorphism implemented using macros defined in [interface.h](./include/bf/interface.h).
-The root "class" in the hierarchcy is [BfMat](./include/bf/mat.h).
+The root "class" in the hierarchy is [BfMat](./include/bf/mat.h).